Our proposed merger – resident consultation

 • Residents could also contact us or Tpas by phone or email

-We want to make sure you know exactly what to expect over the coming months.
-Below is our current timeline for the merger consultation and decision process.
+Below is our timeline for the merger consultation and decision process.

 Stage